RecSpot-App-Development/RecSpot/README.md

 ## Overview
 ### Description
 The purpose of this app is to allow users to record a video that can then be edited with the use of filters and music taken from Spotify.
-To be more precise, the user will be able to record a video and then be given the options: add filters and add music from Spotify.
+To be more precise, the user will be able to record a video and then be given the options: edit the video and add music from Spotify.
 If the user simply wishes not to select these two options, they can just create/save the video they made.

 ### App Evaluation